By: Susan Dugdale | Last modified: 05-04-2021

 It’s no fun when people can neither see nor hear you or the carefully thought through demonstration is stymied through lack of an electric socket in the right place!

-ready to do any extra RESEARCH required, and then you’re on to the task of
+After you’ve completed outlining your speech, you’ll be ready to do any extra research required, and then you’re on to the task of writing your speech.

-(Insert anecdotal humor, perhaps a small personal story about the checkbook … The only way I could manage it was to banish it the bottom drawer of the filing cabinet.
-Likewise I used my credit cards to test how sharp my scissors were.)
+(Insert anecdotal humor, perhaps a small personal story about credit cards.
+For instance, the only way I could manage them was to banish them the bottom drawer of the filing cabinet.
+Or use them to test how sharp my scissors were.)

 Main Idea 1 (3 minutes):